 The review will require developing a supplementary measure of housing affordability to capture changes to "average home values relative to typical earnings."
-This adaptation is necessary so that official measures of "owned accommodation" and "housing affordability" go beyond:
+This adaptation is necessary so that official measures of "owned accommodation" and "housing affordability:"

-- The current focus on monthly interest payments to also examine payments required on principal; - The current reliance on the New House Price Index in order to monitor trends in prices for established housing.
+- Go beyond the current focus on monthly interest payments to also examine payments required on principal; - Build on changes made recently by Statistics Canada to move beyond its reliance on the New House Price Index to continue to improve monitoring of trends in prices for established housing.